 In October 2005, the Board authorized the procurement of a corporate aircraft to maintain scheduling flexibility and a greater degree of control over the security of senior executives as they travel.
 As of December 13, 2005, we entered into an operating lease with Banc of America Leasing & Capital, LLC and a resale aircraft purchase agreement for a Hawker 800XP aircraft.
-At that time, we also entered into a Charter and Management Services Agreement with Summit Jet, LLC, or Summit, a FAA Part 135 air carrier whereby Summit will provide the crew and maintain, manage and operate the aircraft to carry executives, nonemployee directors, other personnel and guests of the company on official travel, as well as charter to third parties.
+At that time, we also entered into a Charter and Management Services Agreement with Summit Jet, LLC, or Summit, a FAA Part 135 air carrier whereby Summit will provide the crew and maintain, manage and operate the aircraft to carry executives, non-employee directors, other personnel and guests of the company on official travel, as well as charter to third parties.
 In February 2006, the Board upon the recommendation of the Compensation Committee approved an internal Corporate Aircraft Policy to govern the use and administration of the aircraft, including the personal use of the aircraft by executives and non-employee directors and their family members and other invitees.
 Pursuant to that policy, authorized executives and non-employee directors are permitted to personally use the corporate aircraft provided that they directly charter the aircraft from Summit.
 The hourly leasing fee per in flight travel hour for personal charters by corporate executives and non-employee directors is \$1,800.
 That fee is less than the approximately \$3,600 per hour that Summit charges to unaffiliated third parties to charter the aircraft.
 Based on the formula set forth in the Charter and Management Services Agreement between FTI and Summit, the fee credited by Summit to FTI resulting from Summit's charter of the aircraft to an executive officer or non-employee director of FTI is less than that realized by FTI when Summit charters the aircraft to unaffiliated third parties.
 Because any such personal use has been arranged and paid for by the executive or non-employee director as a direct charter with Summit without any charge to us, executives and non-employee directors have not been imputed with compensation reflecting either the cost to the executive or non-employee director of that use nor the differential between the hourly charter rate paid by them and the hourly rate that Summit would charge for charters to unaffiliated third parties.
-In the event that a family member or other invitee travels on the aircraft when an executive or non-employee director is using it for primarily a business purpose, if the person is a family member, the related executive or non-employee director will be imputed taxable income relating to that person's travel.
-If the invitee is a third party, we will issue a Form 1099 to such invitee for the taxable income imputed to such third party.
-The taxable income will be imputed at a rate equivalent to the Standard Industry Fare Level formula calculation (SIFL), or such other calculation as may be required under applicable rules and regulations of the Internal Revenue Service, for the executive or non-employee director and each family member or other invitee over the age of two.
-During 2005, all personal travel on the corporate aircraft by an executive officer was arranged as a direct charter from Summit and no imputed income relating to the use of the aircraft is reflected in the Summary Compensation Table.
-During
+In the event that a family member or other invitee travels on the aircraft when an executive or non-employee director is using it for primarily a business purpose, if the person is a family member, the related executive or non-employee director will be imputed at a rate equivalent to the Standard Industry Fare Level formula calculation (SIFL), or such other calculation as may be required under applicable rules and regulations of the Internal Revenue Service, for the executive or non-employee director and each family member or other invitee over the age of two.
+During 2005, all personal travel on the corporate aircraft by an executive of ficer was arranged as a direct charter from Summit and no imputed income relating to the aircraft is reflected in the Summator and point persons traveled on the aircraft while it was being used for business.